At St Matthias , we have a very lovely Early Years Unit.

 Children can come to our setting from the age of 3 years and they will remain in the Early Years Unit until the end of their Reception Year.

 Early Years Unit

-All the staff are delighted with how children come in and access all of their new learning opportunities.
-Having combined rooms opens up the space available to the children to extend their learning as well as having the advantage of working alongside different adults.
+Early Years Team love teaching at St Matthias and quickly build positive relationships with parents and children new to the unit.
+Having combined rooms extends the variety and type of learning available to children as well as having the advantage of working alongside different adults.
 At St Matthias, we believe that children in the Early Years need to have opportunities to learn through play as well as small group and individual focus activities.
-Having access to more space means that all of the children in the Early Years can use more resources such as: sand, water, iPads, maths, writing, reading, playdough, small world, construction and outside.
-The benefits of this has been seen by staff members with the children being happy, settled and leaving school with a smile on their face.
-Mr Salmon and the Early Years team have found this new venture has allowed positive, strong relationships to be formed.
+Having access to more space means that all of the children in the Early Years can use more resources such as: sand, water, iPads, maths, writing, reading, playdough, small world, construction and our very well resourced outside areas.
+The children settle quickly, enjoy the day and leave school with a smile on their face. positive, strong relationships to be formed.
 Parents are able to talk to staff members at the beginning and end of the day.
 Have a look through the window to see how much fun we are having learning in the Early Years at St. Matthias.

 If anyone would like to find out more about the Early Years then please contact the office and arrange to come in for a chat and a tour.